rhjacobsen/CN_workshops/Workshops/2/README.md

 > ##### Challenge 3.6
-> Use Wireshark to capture packets sent over the nat64 interface.
+> Capture packets sent over the nat64 interface.
 Explain the content of the packet capture and clarify the main differences from a similar setup using 1) pure IPv4 networking and 2) pure IPv6 networking.
 > ```
 >
 >